ethanhuanginst/STM32CubeIDE-Workshop-2019/hands-on/01_Start/README.md

      ![](../../docs/imgs/hands-on/01-031.png)

    * Press "Switch" button and suggest to check "Remember my decision":
      ![](../../docs/imgs/hands-on/01-032_SwitchToDebugPerspective.png)

    * The following error may appear when ST-LINK FW of your board is not new enough.
-If this occurs,
      ![](../../docs/imgs/hands-on/01-033_st-link-error.png)

       1. If the error occurs, please press "OK" button in the picture above, and then press "OK" button in the picture below:
      ![](../../docs/imgs/hands-on/01-034_st-link-error.png)
        2. Press "Open in update mode" button in the picture below:
 ![](../../docs/imgs/hands-on/01-035_st-link-upgrade.png)
        3. Press "Update" button in the picture below:
 ![](../../docs/imgs/hands-on/01-036_st-link-upgrade.png)
        4. ST-LINK upgrade starts after pressing "Update" button:
 ![](../../docs/imgs/hands-on/01-037_st-link-upgrade.png)
        5. ST-LINK upgrade completes.
 ![](../../docs/imgs/hands-on/01-038_st-link-upgrade.png)

 9. After switching to debug perspective, press "Resume" button to run your code:
    ![](../../docs/imgs/hands-on/01-041_RunDebug.png)